KasperDeng/jclouds-plugin/README.md

      the offline slave cannot be re-connected
  11. Enhance the jcloud computer configure page with a offline survive time countdown and a calendar for terminated date selection.
  12. Use the terminated date instead of retention time, for retention audit.
 Avoid retention time re-calculation issue when jenkins restart.
-* Config in jenkins global configuration (just highlight some inportant)
+* Config in jenkins global configuration (just highlight some important)
   - Cloud (JClouds)
     + tenantId: get help by clicking "?".
 Get tenantId by CLI: keystone tenant-list.
 It's used for getting os quota and usage.
   - Cloud Instance Templates